MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/aligning.rst

    Flag to disable using speaker adaptation, useful if aligning a small dataset or if speed is more important

+.. cmdoption:: -e
+               --errors

+   Flag for whether utterance transcriptions should be checked for errors prior to aligning

 .. note::

    The arguments ``model_path`` and ``language`` are mutually exclusive